seblindfors/ConsolePort/README.md

 Warning: I strongly recommend you do not use MotioninJoy!

 <h2>6.
 Known issues</h2>
+- Using menu to click microbuttons will cause taint.
 - Map iteration skips certain zones, Stormwind is one of them.
 - Map iteration doesn't work while flying over the Twisting Nether.
 - Map highlighting does not work for the planet map (arrow buttons are used to enter the planets directly).